ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Validates all available irises that have been captured, the irises, which are above threshold quality and the maximum retries attempted.
 1. Retains only that capture which has the highest quality score.
 1. System captures and stores the transaction details for audit purpose (except PII data).
-#### M. Restrict registration if the duration since the last export or upload is more than the configured limit
+#### N. Restrict registration if the duration since the last export or upload is more than the configured limit
 When the registration officer opts to start a new registration or UIN update.
 The system determines the time of the most recent export or upload (automatic uploads and manual uploads) of registration packets.
 If the duration since the last export or upload is not more than the configured limit, then system displays the demographic details page or UIN update page.
 If exceeded the configured limit, then system displays an error message.

-#### N. Register a non-pre-registered individual
+#### O. Register a non-pre-registered individual
 When the registration Officer opts to start a new registration, the system ensures that the demographic fields are set up and sequenced in the Admin portal.
 In addition, Master data and config settings must be synced from the server to client.
 Then the system identifies the fields to be displayed on the new registration form.

-#### O. Choose the 'Opt to Register' option.
+#### P. Choose the 'Opt to Register' option.

 Upon receiving a request to start a new registration, the system performs the following steps:
 1. Validates that the time since the last sync from server to client has not exceeded the maximum duration permitted (configured from Admin portal).